 This definition includes employee associations and unions for employees in the public and private sector.

-Any labor organization that makes expenditures totaling at least $750 in a calendar year is required to file a financial disclosure report with the Lt.
-Governor's Office; after reaching one of these thresholds, a labor organization is required to file all subsequent reports if it makes any expenditures or receives any contributions during that calendar year.
+Any labor organization that makes political purposes or political issues expenditures (on current or proposed ballot issues) totaling at least $750 in a calendar year is required to file a financial disclosure report with the Lt.
+Governor's Office.
+After reaching one of these thresholds, a labor organization is required to file all subsequent reports if it makes any expenditures during that calendar year.

-A labor organization does not need to file a report if it received no contributions and made no expenditures during any reporting period.
+A labor organization does not need to file a report if it made no expenditures during any reporting period.

 |Due Date||What the Report Covers|